zhoubolei/cnnvisualizer/README.md

-# UnitVisSeg: Toolkit for Unit Visualization and Segmentation.
+# UnitVisSeg: Toolkit for Visualizing and Segmenting Units in Deep CNNs.

 ## Introduction
 This repository contains the codes and results for unit visualization and segmentation.
 Some of the codes have been used for the [ICLR'15 paper](https://arxiv.org/pdf/1412.6856.pdf) Object Detectors Emerge in Deep Scene CNNs.
 You can use this toolkit with the naive [caffe]((https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled.
 This toolkit includes the following functions: